 Country brides, dust off your cowboy boots.
 We’ve found your dream venue!
 Situated in the heart of the Fort Worth Stockyards, the Cowtown Coliseum, originally built in 1908 for the Fort Worth Stock Show and home to the world’s first indoor rodeo, can be rented out for weddings.
 Preserving the feel of a historic site while featuring modern amenities, the Coliseum is a rustic dream for those looking to have a wedding with an old-West edge.

 Where else is there for equine enthusiasts to get hitched than in the “horse capital of the world?”
 Say “I do” at the Keeneland Race Course, established in 1936 and the number-one thoroughbred racetrack in North America.
-It boasts a number of one-of-a-kind venue options that will really make your wedding special, from a horse barn made out of stone to a historic estate to a clubhouse lawn with a first-row panoramic view of the world-famous track.
+It boasts a number of one-of-a-kind venue options that will really make your wedding special, from a horse barn made out of stone and a historic estate to a clubhouse lawn with a first-row panoramic view of the world-famous track.

 Seneca Lakes, New York